shuhratkulboboev/House-Price-Prediction-/README.md

 - Random Forest

 ## Dataset
-The dataset `DataSet_LakasArak_labeled.csv` contains features and target labels for predicting house prices.

 The dataset used is `DataSet_LakasArak_labeled.csv`, which contains features related to properties and their associated house prices.

 ---